soulmachines/smiossamples/README.md

 If electing not to maintain connections when backgrounded, then the Application should call `scene?.disconnect()` on the `didEnterBackground` event.

 ## Distribution

+The functionality within SMDarwin will request both microphone and camera access.
+While connections can function without these permissions (sending messages to the `Persona` using `conversationSend(text: String, variables: VariablesModel?, optionalArgs: ConversationOptionalArgs?)`), it is a requirement of Apps submitted to the App Store that do request these permissions contain both the `NSMicrophoneUsageDescription` and `NSCameraUsageDescription` in the `Info.plist` file.
+If these are not present, the binary will be rejected.

 When uploading to AppStoreConnect, simulator frameworks should be removed from the archive.
 This can be done with the script below, or other such options.